Written and updated by Ruqin

 5. Planning Your Itinerary and Hiking Routes

-When thinking about how to visit Mount Emei, one of the best things you can do is plan ahead.
+When thinking about your visit to Mount Emei, one of the best things you can do is plan ahead.
 With its size and elevation, Mount Emei rewards those who take their time.

 Most travelers spend two to three days exploring the mountain.
 This gives you plenty of time to enjoy both cultural sites and natural beauty.